bvweerd/simple_pid_controller/README.md

-# Simple PID Controller
+# Simple PID Heater Cooler Controller

-> The Simple PID Controller is a Home Assistant integration for real-time PID control with UI-based tuning and diagnostics.
+The **Simple PID Heater Cooler Controller** is a Home Assistant integration forked from the [Simple PID Controller](https://github.com/bvweerd/simple_pid_controller).
+It extends the original functionality by supporting both heating and cooling modes, while maintaining real-time PID control with UI-based tuning and diagnostics.

 ---